 Look at it.
 That bright orange Amba sitting innocently in that mason jar is the stuff dreams are made of.
 This pickled-salted-fermented sauce is something that shouldn’t make sense but, clearly, it does.
 It’s the drunk uncle at the family reunion who you should avoid, but can’t.
 His stories are too good to walk away from.

 Amba is a decidedly Middle Eastern condiment.
 I’m not quite sure which culture first produced it; it has origins in Indian and Arabic cuisine.
-My first foray into Amba was via an Israeli sabich bowl, but the Israelis received it from their Iraqi brethren, so who really knows?
-If you do, do tell.
+My first foray into Amba was via an Iraqi market.
+I’m nosey for me own good so I purchased a jar and the rest is history.

-Amba is made from very green mangos which have been salted anywhere from a few hours, up to five days.
+Amba is made from very green, tiny mangos which have been salted anywhere from a few hours to five days.
 My recipe, while adaptable to your schedule, calls for the full Monty.
-A full workweek of salting.
+A full workweek of salting because finding small green mangos is pretty difficult if you don’t live in a diverse area.
 The result, when coupled with the powerful punch of the warmed spice mixture, is nothing short of indulgence.
 Yes.
 A chutney can be indulgent.
 If you don’t know what a chutney is, think cooked salsa.
 Some are left chunky, others are pureed.
 Mine is more sauce than relish, because I typically use it as a coating or as a dip.
 As always, I leave it to you to decide if you want to puree or not.
 I recommend it for this recipe just because of the whole spices that are used.

 Just as we need a stable base to cut on, we need a stable fruit to cut.
 To do that, lop off an eighth of an inch slice from the stem end of the mango.
 This provides a very flat surface to stand the mango up on.